opfesoft/sol-docs/db/world/smart_scripts.md

 </p></td>
 <td><p><br />
 </p></td>
-<td><p>Creature pauses its Waypoint Movement for given time.
-If onlyOOC is set the pause timer is only updated if the creature is OOC.</p></td>
+<td><p>Creature pauses its waypoint movement for the given time.
+If onlyOOC is set the pause timer is only updated if the creature is OOC.
+If the movement is already paused the pause timer is updated.</p></td>
 </tr>
 <tr>
 <td><p>SMART_ACTION_WP_STOP</p></td>